 Investor relations: make reliability part of guidance, not folklore

 Compatibility, when measured and reported, reduces execution risk in the eyes of investors.
 Leaders can tie lower returns and fewer stoppages to better cash conversion.
-They can show a lagging bucket of warranty — as attributed to shrinking and a new indicator—compatibility pass rates—moving up and to the right.
+They can show a lagging bucket of warranty — as attributed to shrinking and a leading indicator—compatibility pass rates—moving up and to the right.

-Unbelievably practical: Add compatibility metrics to non-GAAP dashboards and earnings materials.
+Actionable: Add compatibility metrics to non-GAAP dashboards and earnings materials.

 Make compatibility a discipline, not an errand

-Unbelievably practical discoveries for the staff meeting
+Actionable insights for the staff meeting

 Mirror real reprocessing—test your top cleaners at field concentrations and dwell times.